 Day 9 – Overnight in Zakynthos.
 Your choice – Want to do more beaches or sightseeing?
 If you haven't spent time in Zakynthos town, now is your chance.
 You can also visit museums such as the Byzantine, and the historically important Roma Mansion – one of the few old buildings to survive the devastating earthquake of 1953.

 Day 10 – It's time to make your way back to Athens.
-If possible, take the ferry over to Kyllini in the Peloponnese, and if you have time, visit Ancient Olympia.
-Then, it's the long drive back to Athens.
+If possible, take the ferry over to Kyllini in the Peloponnese, and if you have time, visit the ancient ruins of Olympia.
+Then, it's the long drive back to Athens city center.